Skip to Content

 Although caffeine helps start the feeling of being hyper, if used in excess, it can lead to caffeine addiction and illness.

-The FDA sets a daily cap of 400 mg for caffeine consumption.
 Caffeine’s effects will wear off after 7–12 days of excessive use, and your body will develop a tolerance to it.

 Best Energy Drinks To Boost Your Energy Levels